NicoGa1/CAS_ADS/README.md

 https://keras.io/api/datasets/cifar10/
 You can find the notebook for supervised ML, unsupervised ML part as well as our presentation in the folder.
 This work has been performed together with fbaertl (https://github.com/fbaertl)

+## 4. Module6: TensorFlow and Neural networks

+The data for the M6 project also comes from the dataset CIFRA10 from the keras.io team.
+You can find the notebook as well as our presentation in the corresponding folder.
+This work has also been performed together with fbaertl (https://github.com/fbaertl)